When is it?

 The program meets weekly, on Saturday afternoons from 11am to 3pm.
 The Fall 2017 session will begin on October 7 and end on December 9.
 We will not meet on November 25.
 This is a total of 8 sessions (10/7, 10/14, 10/21, 10/28, 11/4, 11/11, 11/18, and 12/9).

 How much money does it cost?

 The program will be free of charge.
-We have computers for students to use and will provide snacks each day.
+We have computers and smartphones for students to use and will provide catered lunch each day.

 Do the students receive a certificate upon completion of the program?